wri/carbon-budget/readme.md

 they simply illustrate different configurations for the command line arguments.
 Like the individual model stages, the full model run script is also run from the project folder with the `-m` flag.

+Run: standard model; save intermediate outputs; run model from annual_removals_IPCC;
+upload to folder with date 20239999; run 00N_000E; get carbon pools at time of loss; add a log note;
+do not upload outputs to s3; use multiprocessing (implicit because no -sp flag);
+only run listed stage (implicit because no -r flag)

+`python -m run_full_model -t std -si -s annual_removals_IPCC -nu -l 00N_000E -ce loss -ln "00N_000E test"`

-Run 00N_000E in standard model; save intermediate outputs; upload outputs to s3; run all model stages;
+Run: standard model; save intermediate outputs; run model from annual_removals_IPCC; run all subsequent model stages;
-starting from the beginning; get carbon pools at time of loss:
+do not upload outputs to s3; run 00N_000E; get carbon pools at time of loss; add a log note;
+upload outputs to s3 (implicit because no -nu flag); use multiprocessing (implicit because no -sp flag)

-`python -m run_full_model -si -t std -s all -r -d 20229999 -l 00N_000E -ce loss -tcd 30 -ln "00N_000E test"`
+`python -m run_full_model -t std -si -s annual_removals_IPCC -r -nu -l 00N_000E -ce loss -ln "00N_000E test"`

-Run 00N_110E in standard model; save intermediate outputs; don't upload outputs to s3;
+Run: standard model; save intermediate outputs; run model from the beginning; run all model stages;
-start at forest_age_category_IPCC step; run all stages after that; get carbon pools at time of loss:
+upload to folder with date 20239999; run 00N_000E; get carbon pools at time of loss; add a log note;
+upload outputs to s3 (implicit because no -nu flag); use multiprocessing (implicit because no -sp flag)

-`python -m run_full_model -si -nu -t std -s forest_age_category_IPCC -r -d 20229999 -l 00N_000E -ce loss -tcd 30 -ln "00N_000E test"`
+`python -m run_full_model -t std -si -s all -r -d 20239999 -l 00N_000E -ce loss -ln "00N_000E test"`

+Run: standard model; save intermediate outputs; run model from the beginning; run all model stages;
+upload to folder with date 20239999; run 00N_000E; get carbon pools at time of loss; add a log note;
-Run 00N_000E and 00N_110E in standard model; don't save intermediate outputs; do upload outputs to s3;
+do not upload outputs to s3; use multiprocessing (implicit because no -sp flag)
-run model_extent step; don't run sunsequent steps (no `-r` flag); run mangrove step beforehand:

-`python -m run_full_model -t std -s model_extent -d 20229999 -l 00N_000E,00N_110E -ma -ln "Two tile test"`
+`python -m run_full_model -t std -si -s all -r -d 20239999 -l 00N_000E -ce loss -ln "00N_000E test" -nu`

+Run: standard model; run model from the beginning; run all model stages;
+upload to folder with date 20239999; run 00N_000E; get carbon pools at time of loss; add a log note;
-Run 00N_000E, 00N_110E, and 30N_090W in standard model; save intermediate outputs; do upload outputs to s3;
+do not upload outputs to s3; use singleprocessing;
-start at gross_emissions step; run all stages after that:
+do not save intermediate outputs (implicit because no -si flag)

-`python -m run_full_model -si -t std -s gross_emissions -r -d 20229999 -l 00N_000E,00N_110E,30N_090W -tcd 30 -ln "Three tile test"`
+`python -m run_full_model -t std -s all -r -nu -d 20239999 -l 00N_000E,00N_010E -ce loss -sp -ln "Two tile test"`

-FULL STANDARD MODEL RUN: Run all tiles in standard model; save intermediate outputs; do upload outputs to s3;
+FULL STANDARD MODEL RUN: standard model; save intermediate outputs; run model from the beginning; run all model stages;
-run all model stages; starting from the beginning; get carbon pools at time of loss:
+run all tiles; get carbon pools at time of loss; add a log note;
+upload outputs to s3 (implicit because no -nu flag); use multiprocessing (implicit because no -sp flag)

-`python -m run_full_model -si -t std -s all -r -l all -ce loss -tcd 30 -ln "Run all tiles"`
+`python -m run_full_model -t std -si -s all -r -l all -ce loss -ln "Running all tiles"`

-Run three tiles in biomass_swap sensitivity analysis; don't upload intermediates (forces saving of intermediate outputs);
-run model_extent stage; don't continue after that stage (no run-through); get carbon pools at time of loss;
-compare aggregated outputs to specified file (although not used in this specific launch because only the first step runs):

-`python -m run_full_model -nu -t biomass_swap -s model_extent -r false -d 20229999 -l 00N_000E,00N_110E,40N_90W -ce loss -tcd 30 -sagg s3://gfw2-data/climate/carbon_model/0_04deg_output_aggregation/biomass_soil/standard/20200914/net_flux_Mt_CO2e_biomass_soil_per_year_tcd30_0_4deg_modelv1_2_0_std_20200914.tif -ln "Multi-tile test"`

 ### Sensitivity analysis
 Several variations of the model are included; these are the sensitivity variants, as they use different inputs or parameters.